velvetkevorkian/website-2021/posts/blog/hd-movement-tracking-further-and-final-iteration.md

 [![separationVoronoi4\_2684](https://farm6.static.flickr.com/5074/5821865747_8be0bcdd6f_z.jpg){:
 width="640" height="360"}][10]

-Here\'s the video.
+Here's the video.
 I added the music specially for the online version- at the exhibition it ran silently on a loop.

 <iframe class="ql-video" allowfullscreen="true" src="https://player.vimeo.com/video/25155382" width="640" height="360" frameborder="0"></iframe>

-I didn\'t give up on print entirely though- I quickly hacked in PDF recording to my sketch and fired some A3 prints out on my home printer.
+I didn't give up on print entirely though- I quickly hacked in PDF recording to my sketch and fired some A3 prints out on my home printer.
 Using cartridge paper gives them a lovely delicate texture.
-Here are a pair of them rendered from Acrobat as images; I\'m slightly baffled about how the Processing PDF renderer deals with colour but they worked out pretty well, and got some very favourable comments from those who attended the show:
+Here are a pair of them rendered from Acrobat as images; I'm slightly baffled about how the Processing PDF renderer deals with colour but they worked out pretty well, and got some very favourable comments from those who attended the show: